Learning to Hugo Part 4: Shortcodes and Archetypes

 Notes

 Whilst I haven’t explored them for this sort of process, partials offer another way to create small components for your page.
 I have adjusted partials to alter formatting or page construct but having found a flow using archetypes and shortcodes I haven’t explored the art of possible with them just yet.
-If you have used partials to implement some of the ideas above, I’d be interested to learn what you’ve done.
+If you have used partials to implement some of the ideas above, I would be interested to learn what you have done.

 More reading